 It is 275 years since the consecration of St Deiniol's Church in Worthenbury, regarded as the finest Georgian church in Wales.The church was built by the Puleston family and contains many fine monuments to the family.
-To mark this anniversary, Bishop Gregory will visit for a special church service on Sunday 27th April at 11am.
-Over the weekend, there will also be a small exhibition of the church's history, including copies of the parish registers.
+To mark this anniversary, Bishop Gregory visited for a special church service on Sunday 27th April 2014.

 WELCOME!!
 This website contains some of the results of my research into one branch of my ancestry - the Puleston family.
 So far, I have managed to trace 26 generations, from my ancestor Hamo de Pyvelsdon, who in 1150 was living at Pyvelesdon (now called Puleston), near Newport in Shropshire, to our grandchidren, Rosemary Alexandra Puleston Jones and Samuel Benjamin Puleston Jones.

 There is some debate about the origin of the family name - de Pyvelesdon, or currently Puleston.
 Some say the family came over from Normandy or Brittany in 1087, but I have found no evidence for this.
 More likely, the name originates from the hamlet of Puleston near Newport, Shropshire, where some of my ancestors lived from at least 1150 to 1283.

 Most of my branch of the family pronounce the name as "Pull - stun".
 Some of my father's late Welsh cousins used to pronounce it "Pill - stun", using the Welsh pronunciation, which is also the pronunciation given in Debrett's Correct Form and was presumably that used by the Puleston baronets, the last of whom died in 1896.